eagle-io/docs/source/api/resources/nodes.rst

 Update Parameter or Location historic data
 -------------------------------------------
 Update historic data for a Parameter or Location node by its **id**.
+You can use the automatically assigned *_id* or your own *customId* prepended with '@'.
 Data can be inserted in JSON (:ref:`JTS <historic-jts>`) or CSV format.
 Use the :ref:`Historic resource <api-resources-historic>` to update historic data for multiple nodes in a single request.

 .. note::
     Only available for Location and Parameter nodes.